PowerShell/PowerShell-RFC/2-Draft-Accepted/RFC0035-#Requires-Additions.md

 ## Specification

-1. `#requires` statements appearing before any line that is not blank or a comment (i.e. any semantic statement) will generate a warning at parse-time about being hoisted to the top of the script.
+1. `#requires` statements appearing after any line that is not blank or a comment (i.e. any semantic statement) will generate a warning at parse-time about being hoisted to the top of the script.
-   Other comments, such as hashbangs, and blank lines preceing a `#requires` will not generate this warning.
+   Other comments, such as hashbangs, and blank lines preceding a `#requires` will not generate this warning.
 2. `#requires` can take an `-OS` parameter, with possible arguments being `Windows`, `Linux` and `MacOS`.
    Multiple operating systems can be specified by providing arguments